towerhufham/gobots-360/README.md

 Life and Death: Tower Hufham,
 Connection and Separation: Richard Chambers,
-High and Low: Eryn Vance,
+High and Low: Eryn Vance